Justice and Equity - Global Park Experiences - Lessons of Reconciliation in Public Spaces & Places

 Jessica Smith, Iiyika’kimaat Program Coordinator, Boys and Girls Club of Calgary, (Canada)

 Janet Naclia, Programs Manager, Alberta Recreation and Parks Association (Canada)

 Date & Time: July 27, 2020, 4 PM EDT

 This professional development webinar series brought to you by World Parks Academy & World Urban Parks

-To view this webinar and sign up for CEU credits please follow this link!
+To register for this webinar please follow this link!